James Kirker: Early life

-The scalp hunter
+Mercenary

 Kirker had become familiar and friendly with the Apache during his years of work and travel.
 He sold arms and ammunition to them and was alleged to have accompanied Apache bands on livestock raids into Mexico.
 Beginning in 1831, Apache raids became a serious problem in the Mexican states of Chihuahua and Sonora.
 In December 1839, Kirker was given a contract by the government of Chihuahua to fight Apaches.
 He was authorized to raise 200 men and would be paid for Apache prisoners.
 The core group of his force was about 25 men, called "Sahuanos" (Shawnees) which included Anglos, Mexicans, escaped Black slaves and Shawnee, Delaware, and Creek Indians, including his second in command, a Shawnee named Spybuck.

 Kirker's first operation in 1840 was to kill 10 Apache men and take 20 women and children prisoners from a group that had begun peace negotiations with Mexican authorities.
 He continued to have some successes killing and capturing Apache, but Apache raids increased in 1841 rather than decreased.
 Kirker was reemployed in 1846 and he and local Mexicans were responsible for a massacre of 130 peaceful Apache at Galeana, Chihuahua.
 Kirker claimed that he had followed the trail of stolen livestock to the Apache encampment.
 However, the bankrupt Chihuahua government could not afford to continue paying Kirker and offered him instead a commission as Colonel in the Mexican Army.
 Kirker turned down the offer.
 In ill repute and with the Mexican–American War inflaming public opinion against Anglo-Americans, Kirker fled Mexico.
 He was declared an enemy of the state with a 10,000 peso price on his head.